-According to an Australian Real Estate Group, real estate listings that include a video receive 403% more inquiries than those without.
+According to a study by Australian Real Estate Group, real estate listings that include a video receive 403% more inquiries than those without.
 Consider utilizing videos in your ads to boost performance.

 If for whatever reason you can’t use video, ensure that your images are high quality.
 (Here’s more information on how to take real estate photos.)

 User-generated content (UGC) is the most persuasive type of content our businesses can obtain, largely thanks to the fact that it’s seen as the most authentic and trustworthy.